The Importance Of Mental Stimulation For Adult Dogs

 Teaching new commands and tricks

 Engaging in regular training sessions is an excellent way to provide mental stimulation for your dog.
 Teach them new commands and tricks to challenge their cognitive abilities and keep their minds active.
-Start with basic commands, such as sit, stay, or lie down, and gradually progress to more tricks.
+Start with basic commands, such as sit, stay, or lie down, and gradually progress to more advanced tricks.
 Be patient, use positive reinforcement, and make training sessions enjoyable for both you and your dog.

 Practicing obedience and impulse control